Unitary Patents – What You Should Do Now

 What Should You Do Now?

-- Think about whether you want to request UPs in future for all or some of your European Patents.
+- Decide if you want to request Unitary Patents when your European Patents grant.
+If wanted, request UP at the validation stage at the same time as any non-UP countries.
 Ask us for our flow chart guide if you need help deciding.

-- Think about whether you want to opt out of the UPC for national validations in UPC countries (current and future).
+- For granted European patents where a UP is not requested, decide if you want to opt-out of the UPC for national validations in UPC countries.
+If you do want to opt-out, do so at grant.
 Ask us for our flow chart guide if you need help deciding.

 We can help you choose the right European patent strategy for your business.
 To arrange a consultation, please contact Louise Carr.